death-save/combat-utility-belt/README.md

 ---

 # Thanks/Attribution
-Firstly thank you to all my [patrons](https://patreon.com/deathsave), you make module development extra special!
+Firstly thank you to all my former Patreon patrons, you helped make module development extra special!

 Secondly I want to shout out the awesome contributors for this module (see: [contributors](#contributors-)).
 Whether it's code, translations, or bugs/suggestions, without your help Combat Utility Belt would not be as awesome as it is!